Network-pirate/CC-KILLER/README.md

 ---

-## ❤️ Made with love in Termux & Kali Linux
+## ❤️ Made for Termux & Kali Linux